-Since the inception of the EMU, the Bank of Italy stressed that a wide range of policy interventions were still needed for the Italian economy to fully exploit the benefits of having joined the euro area.
+In the initial years of the EMU, a consensus emerged on the range of policy interventions and priorities still needed to fully exploit the benefits of having joined the euro area.

 Concerning the factors directly relevant for firms' competitiveness, in Banca d'Italia (2002) the following points were emphasized (p.
 39):